adam-neilson/SecretSanta/README.md

 Features
 --------
 * Supports relationships.
-People who are in a relationship will not be paired together.
+People who are in a relationship cannot be each others Secret Santa.
 * Supports third-party verification (auditor).
 Allows a summary of the result to be emailed to someone external to the Secret Santa group.
 Can be used as a fail-safe in the case of email loss or delivery failure.

 How to use it